-In preparing the financial report, the Chief Executive is responsible for assessing the entity's ability to continue as a going concern, taking into account any policy or funding decisions the government has made which affect the continued existence of the entity.
-The Chief Executive is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the assessment indicates that it is not appropriate.
+In preparing the financial report, the Chief Executive is responsible for assessing the South Australian Tourism Commission's ability to continue as a going concern, taking into account any policy or funding decisions the government has made which affect the continued existence of the entity.
+The Chief Executive is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.